cherry-embedded/CherryUSB/README.md

 ## Graphical Config Tool

-[chryusb_configurator](https://github.com/Egahp/chryusb_configurator) is written in **electron + vite2 + ts** framework，currently used to automate the generation of descriptor arrays, with additional functionality to be added later.
+[chryusb_configurator](https://github.com/Egahp/chryusb_configurator) is written in **electron + vite2 + ts** framework, currently used to automate the generation of descriptor arrays, with additional functionality to be added later.

 ## Demo Repo